Seattle

 I have questions or concerns about arranging a funeral in Seattle.
 Where can I find help?

-You can contact our DFS Memorials affordable funeral service provider in Seattle with any questions you have.
+If you have any questions, you can contact our DFS Memorials affordable funeral service provider in Seattle.
 If you have a complaint against a funeral director or a funeral establishment, you should attempt to resolve your complaint directly with the funeral home concerned.
 If this is unsuccessful, you can contact the Washington State Department of Licensing.
 The details of how to make a formal complaint and the form to be completed can be downloaded here.

 Alternatively, you can contact the local funeral director’s association if the funeral home is a member: